 Tony Davis

 Tony is from Massachusetts.
 He is a boatbuilder, small boat designer, and sailing instructor.
 His lifetime sailing resume includes two trans-Atlantic crossings on a 44′ wooden ketch, one Pacific crossing, and many east coast deliveries.
 He was the Head Rigger at Spencer Rybovich 1977-80, West Palm Beach, FL; and apprentice to master boat builder Arno Day, Deer Isle, ME 1979-84; Director of the New England Historic Seaport boat shop and school, 1985-1990.
 In 1991, with his wife, Robin, he purchased Arey’s Pond Boat Yard.
-His certifications include Launch Tender, CPR, and Wilderness Advanced First Aid.
+His certifications include Launch Tender, CPR, US Sailing Safety at Sea, and Wilderness Advanced First Aid.
 His associations include: Cape Cod Maritime Museum, current board member; Cruising Club of America, member; Friends of Pleasant Bay and Orleans Pond Coalition, supporter/past board member.

 Robin Davis